What is the Brazilian LGPD all about?

 After many debates and delays, on May 29th of this year, the Brazilian Congress finally approved definitively the creation of the National Data Protection Authority, an entity linked to the Executive branch of the Brazilian government.
 The way this institution is linked to the government and not created independent has been largely criticized by local activists and legal privacy specialists.
 Despite criticism, without this approval given by congress, data protection in the South American giant would have been incomplete due to the lack of an agency to enforce the law which is programmed to become enforceable in August 2021.
 Additionally, Brazilian data subjects would not have an official separate body to claim any rights which are given to them by LGPD.

-Other highlights of the LGPD
+Other Highlights of the LGPD

 LGPD is viewed by many lawyers and privacy specialists as inspired and derived from the European Union (EU) General Data Protection Regulation (GDPR).
 For those unfamiliar with GDPR, it’s a European regulation that came into validity on May 25, 2018, and that has become a new standard for many countries which were previously indifferent to data privacy as a local enforceable policy.
-Others say it holds similarities with the

 One of the main points established by the legislation is the differentiation of what is personal data (name, address, identity number), sensitive (origin, religion, health, political opinions) and anonymous (without any type of identification), and the consequent differentiation in how each one can be used.